-Junjie Zhang is Director of the Initiative for Sustainable Investment (ISI) at Duke Kunshan University (DKU) and Associate Professor of Environmental Economics in the Nicholas School of the Environment at Duke University.
-His research focuses on empirical issues in environmental and resource economics, with topics covering air pollution, energy transition, and climate change.
-He has received funding from the U.S. National Science Foundation, U.S. National Oceanic and Atmospheric Administration, China National Natural Science Foundation, China’s Ministry of Ecology and Environment, China Council for International Cooperation on Environment and Development, Energy Foundation, The World Bank, and Asian Development Bank.
+Junjie Zhang is an Associate Professor of Environmental Economics in the Nicholas School of the Environment at Duke University and the Director of the Initiative for Sustainable Investment (ISI) at Duke Kunshan University (DKU).
+His research focuses on empirical issues in environmental and resource economics, covering air pollution, energy transition, and climate change.
+He has received funding from reputable sources, including the U.S. National Science Foundation, the U.S. National Oceanic and Atmospheric Administration, China National Natural Science Foundation, China’s Ministry of Ecology and Environment, China Council for International Cooperation on Environment and Development, the Energy Foundation, The World Bank, and Asian Development Bank.

 Zhang served as the founding director of DKU’s Environmental Research Center and International Master of Environmental Policy Program.
 Before that, he was an associate professor in the School of Global Policy and Strategy at the University of California, San Diego.
 He was the Volkswagen Visiting Chair in Sustainability in the Schwarzman Scholars Program at Tsinghua University.
 He also served as a senior advisor for the Asia Society, an auditor for the Asian Association of Environmental & Resource Economics, and a co-editor for the China Economic Review.

 Zhang holds a B.S. from the Renmin University of China, a B.S. and an M.S. from Tsinghua University, and a Ph.D. from Duke University.